mmatena/comp_755_project/README.md

 - `--train_steps` The number of batches to train for.
 - `--environment` The name of the [`Environment`](https://github.com/mmatena/comp_755_project/blob/master/rl755/environments.py) enum from which the rollouts come from.
 For example, `CAR_RACING`.
 - `--model` The name of the model to train.
 The model will be accessed in a manner equivalent to `model = rl55.models.$environment.$model()`.
 Note that this flag can contain periods to allow access to more deeply nested classes/functions.
 For example, `transformer.base_deterministic_transformer` would be valid.
 The model must subclass [`SequentialModel`](https://github.com/mmatena/comp_755_project/blob/master/rl755/models/common/sequential.py) or be a function returning an instance of such a class.
-- `--batch_size` The number of raw observations in each mini batch.
 - `--rollouts_dataset` The name of the dataset to train on.
 It will be accessed in manner equivalent to `rl755.data.$enivironment.encoded_rollouts.$rollouts_dataset()`.
 The dataset should extend the [`EncodedRolloutDatasetBuilder`](https://github.com/mmatena/comp_755_project/blob/master/rl755/data/common/rollout_datasets.py) abstract class.
 - `--batch_size` The number of sequences in each mini batch.
 - `--sequence_length` A positive integer specifying the length of the sequences to train on.